pbludov/hv-ms735-config/doc/unbrick.md

     ./hv-ms735-config --unbrick

 then try to plug'n'unplug the device.
 The device will be turned off and reappears as 04d9:8022.
-Then use the irmware update utility.
+Then use the firmware update utility.

 ## Hard method